nicho810/XIAO-PowerBread/README.md

 ### Access

-Open the Web Console directly in your browser: **<https://xiao-power-console-web.ioatlas.com>**
+A handy companion tool for your PowerBread — open it in your browser: **<https://xiao-power-console-web.ioatlas.com>**

-The Web Console itself is **not open source** — only the firmware side of the protocol (XPB Binary Protocol v1.2) is published in this repository.

 ## Hardware Specifications